KarolSzul/car-rental-repository/README.md

 MySQL.

 The relations between tables is shown in the diagram in the main folder.
-The file name is car-rental-diagram.
+The file name is car-rental-diagram.drawio.